juntaoy/dali-full-anaphora/README.md

       * For CoNLL please see the [CoNLL 2012 shared task page](http://conll.cemantix.org/2012/introduction.html) for more detail
       * The CARC 2018 shared task pape can be found [here](http://dali.eecs.qmul.ac.uk/crac18_shared_task)
       * Both CoNLL scorer and the CRAC are included in this repository and is ready to use with our code.
 Please note we slightly modified the CRAC scorer to interact with our code, the original scorer can be found [here](https://github.com/ns-moosavi/coval)
-* Then you need to run the `extract_bert_features.sh` to conpute the BERT embeddings for the test set.
+* Then you need to run the `extract_bert_features.sh` to compute the BERT embeddings for the test set.
 * Then use `python evaluate.py config_name` to start your evaluation.

 ## To train your own model
 * To train your own model you need first create the character vocabulary by using `python get_char_vocab.py train.jsonlines dev.jsonlines`
-* Then you need to run the `extract_bert_features.sh` to conpute the BERT embeddings for both training and development sets.
+* Then you need to run the `extract_bert_features.sh` to compute the BERT embeddings for both training and development sets.
 * Finally you can start training by using `python train.py config_name`

 ## Training speed